danascheider/reactive_support/CONTRIBUTING.md

   * Include robust, passing RSpec examples with your PR
   * Include extensive [RDoc](https://github.com/rdoc/rdoc) comments
   * Keep your code DRY and concise - be mindful of best practices
-  * Familiarize yourself with the metrics used on this project
-  * Familiarize yourself with the vision and values of this project
+  * Familiarize yourself with the metrics, vision, and values of this project
   * Run the full test suite before making your PR
   * File an issue report or message me if you have any questions (I don't bite!)